BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 #### **Add the Branch SDK with NuGet**

 The Branch Xamarin SDK is available as a NuGet package.
 The [Branch NuGet package](https://www.nuget.org/packages/Branch-Xamarin-Linking-SDK) must be added to each of the Xamarin projects that will use Branch methods.

 To add the Branch NuGet package to a project:

-&nbsp;&nbsp;&nbsp;&nbsp;a.
-Right-click on each project and select `Add` > `Add NuGet Packages` &nbsp;&nbsp;&nbsp;&nbsp;b.
-If not already present, find the _Microsoft BCL Build Components_ package version 1.0.21 and add it to the project
+1. Right-click on each project and select `Add` > `Add NuGet Packages`
+2. If not already present, find the _Microsoft BCL Build Components_ package version 1.0.21 and add it to the project
-&nbsp;&nbsp;&nbsp;&nbsp;c.
-Find the _Branch Xamarin SDK_ package version 3.0 and add it to the project
+3. Find the _Branch Xamarin SDK_ package version 3.0 and add it to the project

 #### **Add the Branch SDK without NuGet**

 If, instead of using NuGet, you would rather build and reference the Branch assemblies directly:

-&nbsp;&nbsp;&nbsp;&nbsp;a.
-Clone this repository to the local machine: `https://github.com/BranchMetrics/xamarin-branch-deep-linking.git`
+1. Clone this repository to the local machine: `https://github.com/BranchMetrics/xamarin-branch-deep-linking.git`
-&nbsp;&nbsp;&nbsp;&nbsp;b.
-Add the `Branch-Xamarin-SDK` project to the solution and reference it from the Android, iOS and Forms (if applicable) projects
+2. Add the `Branch-Xamarin-SDK` project to the solution and reference it from the Android, iOS and Forms (if applicable) projects
-&nbsp;&nbsp;&nbsp;&nbsp;c.
-Add the `Branch-Xamarin-SDK.Droid` project to the solution and reference it from the Android project, if any
+3. Add the `Branch-Xamarin-SDK.Droid` project to the solution and reference it from the Android project, if any
-&nbsp;&nbsp;&nbsp;&nbsp;d.
-Add the `Branch-Xamarin-SDK.iOS` project and reference it from the iOS project, if any
+4. Add the `Branch-Xamarin-SDK.iOS` project and reference it from the iOS project, if any

 ___